artmg/lubuild/help/configure/Networked-Services.md

 e.g. you know you can connect to a remote command line, then it will be very easy to use SSH File Transfer Protocol, all you need is a suitable client.
+To copy a single file you can use SCP, but SFTP maintains the connection so you can transfer many files easily.

 If you are connecting from a Ubuntu or Lubuntu client, it's already built in via your file manager.